symfony/symfony-docs/cookbook/security/voters.rst

 How to implement your own voter
 ===============================

-The Symfony2 :doc:`Security component </book/security/index>` provide several
+The Symfony2 security component provide several layers to authenticate users.
-layers to authenticate users.
 One of this layer is called a `voter`.
 A voter is a dedicated class that check if the user has the rights to be connected to the application.
 For instance, Symfony2 provide some layer that check if the user is fully authenticated or if it has the expected roles.

 It sometimes usefull to create a custom voter to handle a specific case not handled by the framework.
 In this section, we will discover how to create a voter which